Verifying the First Nonzero Term: Physical ZKPs for ABC End View, Goishi Hiroi, and Toichika: Introduction

 \section{Introduction}

-A \textit{zero-knowledge proof (ZKP)} is an interactive protocol between a prover $P$ to convince a verifier $V$, which enables $P$ to convince $V$ that a statement is correct without revealing any other information.
-The concept of a ZKP was introduced by Goldwasser et al. \cite{zkp0} in 1989.
-A ZKP with perfect completeness and soundness must satisfy the following three properties. \begin{enumerate} \item \textbf{Perfect Completeness:} If the statement is correct, then $V$ always accepts. \item \textbf{Perfect Soundness:} If the statement is incorrect, then $V$ always rejects. \item \textbf{Zero-knowledge:} $V$ obtains no information other than the correctness of the statement. \end{enumerate}
+First introduced by Goldwasser et al. \cite{zkp0} in 1989, a \textit{zero-knowledge proof (ZKP)} is an interactive protocol which lets a prover $P$ convince a verifier $V$ that some statement is correct without revealing any other information.
+A ZKP has to satisfy the following properties. \begin{enumerate} \item \textbf{Completeness:} If the statement is true, then $V$ accepts with high probability.
+(In this paper, we consider only the \textit{perfect completeness} property where $V$ always accepts.) \item \textbf{Soundness:} If the statement is false, then $V$ rejects with high probability.
+(In this paper, we consider only the \textit{perfect soundness} property where $V$ always rejects.) \item \textbf{Zero-knowledge:} During the verification, $V$ gains no extra information other than the correctness of the statement. \end{enumerate}

-Goldreich et al. \cite{zkp} proved that a computational ZKP exists for every NP problem.
-Therefore, one can construct a computational ZKP for any NP problem via a reduction to an NP-complete problem with a known ZKP.
-Such construction, however, requires cryptographic primitives and thus is not intuitive and looks unconvincing.
-As a result, many researchers instead aim to construct ZKPs using physical objects such as a deck of cards.
-These protocols have benefits that they do not require computers and allow external observers to check that the prover truthfully executes the protocol (which is often a challenging task for digital protocols).
-They also have didactic values and can be used to teach the concept of a ZKP to non-experts.
+It has been proved that for any NP problem, there exists a computational ZKP for it \cite{zkp}.
+As a result, one can construct a computational ZKP for any NP problem via a reduction.
+Such construction, however, is not practical or intuitive.
+Instead, many researchers focus on using physical objects such as a deck of cards to develop ZKP protocols.
+These card-based protocols have benefits that they use only portable objects found in everyday life and do not require computers.
+These protocols also allow external observers to verify that the prover truthfully executes them (which is a difficult task for digital protocols).
+Furthermore, these protocol are easy to understand, even for non-expert, and thus can be used as examples for didactic purpose.